-About the LAC
+About the Legislative Advocacy Clinic

-Students in the Legislative Advocacy Clinic are trained in legislative and public policy advocacy.
+Students in the Legislative Advocacy Clinic (LAC) are trained in legislative and public policy advocacy.
 They learn about the legislative process, drafting, commentary, advocacy, building a legislative agenda, working with coalitions, and ethics.
 Students work with non-profit organizations advocating in the state legislature to develop and move legislation as well as respond to proposed legislation.

 Legislative Advocacy in the News

 Source: Associated Press

 DNA collected in any felony case charged as a violent or sex offense will now be preserved through the length of the offender's sentence, including post-prison community custody, under a new law signed Monday by Gov. Jay Inslee.

 New proposed legislation would require the state require to compile and record the dropout number among homeless students.
 Liz Allen, a University of Washington child and youth legislative advocate, testified in front of the committee in support of the bill.

 May 08, 2013